 Adoption and Use

-However, many people holding Bitcoin haven’t wanted to use it for everyday purchases because they view it as a long-term, safe-haven investment with a lot of potential upside.
-It should be noted that investing in Bitcoin and other cryptocurrencies is inherently very risky given the historic large price movements over short periods of time.
+However, many people holding Bitcoin don’t own it because they plan to use it for everyday purchases, but rather, because they view it as a long-term, safe-haven investment with a lot of potential upside.
+It should be noted, again, that investing in Bitcoin and other cryptocurrencies is inherently very risky.

-There also weren’t many retailers who would accept Bitcoin.
+Traditionally, there haven’t been many retailers that would accept Bitcoin.
 Now, you can use bitcoin or other cryptocurrencies at Starbucks, Amazon, Nordstrom, and many other retailers.
 Retailers may change their policies, however, which is something to keep in mind.

 Lack of Clear Regulation

 Experienced investors tend to be very careful about what they invest in.
-If an asset doesn’t have clear legal regulations, they may not choose to take the risk of investing in it.
+If an asset doesn’t have clear legal regulations and guidelines, they may not choose to take the risk of investing in it.
 As mentioned, the Biden administration has outlined some frameworks for regulating the crypto space, and it’s likely that formal rules will be introduced in the next few years.

 Waiting on Institutions

-If large corporations start holding some of their wealth in Bitcoin, or financial institutions demonstrate support of cryptocurrencies, that adds legitimacy, which could drive new investors to the market.
+If large corporations start holding some of their wealth in Bitcoin, or financial institutions otherwise demonstrate support of cryptocurrencies, that could add legitimacy, which could drive new investors to the market.

 The US Economy

-It’s hard to say how that might affect Bitcoin, but some economists believe that a US recession will be rocket fuel for a Bitcoin bull run.
-If investors lose faith in the US dollar and the stock market, they may turn to the cryptocurrency market as a safe haven.
+It’s hard to say how that might affect Bitcoin, but some economists believe that a U.S. recession could be rocket fuel for a Bitcoin bull run.
+If investors lose faith in the U.S. dollar and the stock market, they may turn to the cryptocurrency market once again as a safe haven.
 Although, to be fair, it hasn’t proven to be much safer than the stock market this year.

 Key Technical Indicators

 Some technical indicators could signal that Bitcoin is heading towards a bull run, but technicals are not always trustworthy predictions.
 Depending on how you combine charts and analysis, which likely will involve some advanced knowledge and skill, the market can also look like it’s heading towards a downward spiral.

 Stablecoins Around the World